We're EverAdo and We Were Doing This Anyway

 I can’t stand money traps — or what I like to call, scams.
 Businesses that lure you in with a price and then nickel-and-dime you on the other side.
 Hidden resort fees.
 Amenities that are advertised as included but cost extra once you arrive.
 Housekeeping that only exists if you pay for it.
 These aren’t pricing strategies.
 They’re traps designed to exploit the fact that by the time you realize what’s happening, you’re already checked in with two kids and no leverage.

 The best businesses don’t operate that way.
 The best businesses find the balance — they make a profit while still respecting the people paying the bill.
 They set clear expectations and meet them.
 They don’t hide the real cost behind fine print.
-Those are the places we want to find, stay at, and recommend.
+Those are the places we want to find and stay at.

 Why EverAdo Exists

-I started (and Abigail named it, naturally) EverAdo because we couldn’t find honest hotel reviews from actual families.
-Everything online is either a sponsored post from an influencer who got the royal treatment or a one-paragraph rant on TripAdvisor.
+We were already traveling.
+Already noticing.
+Already having opinions nobody asked for.
+I started (and Abigail named it, naturally) EverAdo because none of what we found online matched what we actually experienced.
+Everything is either a sponsored post from an influencer who got the royal treatment or a one-paragraph rant on TripAdvisor.
 Nothing in between.
-Nothing that showed what a regular family of four actually experiences when they book the base room and show up with two kids and a car full of luggage.
+Nothing that matched what we actually live when we book the base room and show up with two kids and a car full of luggage.

-So I built what we were looking for — and expect to remind Abigail every time for her input in hope it will stick.
+So I built what we were looking for — and will probably have to remind Abigail every time for her input, hoping it’ll stick.

-When a place meets our expectations, we’ll tell you.
-When it exceeds them, we’ll celebrate it.
-When it falls short, we’ll show you exactly where and why — with receipts.
+When a place meets our expectations, we notice.
+When it exceeds them, we remember it.
+When it falls short, we remember that too.
 We’re not here to tear anyone down.
-We’re here to hold the bar where it should be.
+We just write down what happened.

 Forever a Fuss

 Traveling with two kids is forever a fuss.
 Everything is a production.
-We live it every trip — and then we write it down so your family knows what they’re walking into.
+We live it every trip — and we were going to have opinions about it whether we wrote them down or not.
+If it helps your family too, that makes us happy too.

 Welcome to EverAdo.